MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 - **Image** - It's a big category with various nodes, such as Create Image, Mask, Noise, and more, which allow you to work with images.
 - **Structure** - "Structure" in PixiEditor refers to the elements in a layer tree.
 This includes Image Layers, Vector Layers and Folders.
 - **Numbers** - Various numerical related nodes, most notably the Math node, which allows you to perform mathematical operations on numbers.
-- **Effects** - Standalone effects such as Raster Outline or custom Shader
+- **Effects** - Standalone effects such as Raster Outline or Custom Shader.
-- **Workspace** - Nodes that allow for workspace cusomization; multiple outputs and export zones.
+- **Workspace** - Nodes that allow for workspace customization; multiple outputs and export zones.
 - **Shape** - Nodes that allow you to create and manipulate shapes
 - **Matrix** - This includes matrix-related nodes.
 For example Transform, which allows you to manipulate the position, rotation, and scale of nodes.
 - **Filters** - Nodes that contain various filters - for example, Blur, Shadow, and Color Correction.